President & CEO

-Before joining the office of the deputy mayor for housing and economic development, James served as Vice President of the Urban Investment Group at Goldman Sachs where he helped finance a variety of real estate and economic development projects across the country.
-He also served as Senior Analyst at NERA Economic Consultants, assisting public and private organizations with major economic development initiatives, including mixed-use projects and transportation infrastructure.
-James holds a BA in Economics from Amherst College and an MBA from Stanford University.
+Prior to joining the office of the Deputy Mayor, Mr. Patchett served as Vice President of the Urban Investment Group at Goldman Sachs where he helped finance a variety of real estate and economic development projects across the country.
+He previously worked as a consultant, assisting public and private organizations with economic development projects.
+He currently serves on the board of the Prospect Park Alliance, a nonprofit dedicated to sustaining Brooklyn’s most famous park.
+Mr. Patchett holds a BA in Economics from Amherst College and an MBA from Stanford University.
+He lives in Brooklyn with his wife and young son.

 James N. Katz